Jack Hickey (rugby): Rugby league career

-John Rosewell all debuted for the Kangaroos in the first ever Test against New Zealand.
+John Rosewell all debuted for the Kangaroos in the first ever test against New Zealand.

-He played in both rugby league Tests of the 1910 Great Britain Lions tour of Australasia, the first ever, and scored the first ever try for Australia in a rugby league Test Match.
-Darb Hickey played 4 seasons with Glebe (rugby league team) and one season at Balmain Tigers during his club career.
+He played in both rugby league tests of the 1910 Great Britain Lions tour of Australasia, the first ever, and scored the first ever try for Australia in a rugby league test match.
+Hickey played 4 seasons with Glebe (rugby league team) and one season at Balmain Tigers during his club career.

 Death

-"Darb' Hickey died of cancer on 15 May 1950 at the Sacred Heart Hospice, St. Vincent's Hospital.
+Hickey died of cancer on 15 May 1950 at the Sacred Heart Hospice, St. Vincent's Hospital.
 He was aged 63 and was survived by his eight children.
 A well attended funeral was held for Darb, and he was buried at Rookwood Cemetery on 16 May 1950.